 The Dance Back Home

 Ailish Claffey is dancer in residence at Tallaght University Hospital.
-The role of dance within the Arts Programme at the hospital is explored in the film documentary The Dance Back Home, created by Claffey in collaboration with Deirdre Glenfield (visual artist in residence) and in association with The National Centre for Arts and Health, Tallaght University Hospital.
+The role of dance within the TUH Arts Programme is explored in the film documentary The Dance Back Home, created by Claffey in collaboration with visual artist Deirdre Glenfield.

 Well Festival of Arts and Wellbeing